 The FDA establishes regulatory requirements based on the classification of a product.
 Because our product development programs are designed to satisfy the standards applicable to biological licensure for our cell therapy products, any change in the regulatory classification or designation would affect our ability to obtain FDA approval of our products and product candidates.
-As each of our cell therapy products is, under current regulations, regulated as a biologic, a Biologics License Application (BLA) is required to be submitted and approved by the FDA prior to the marketing of any of our products candidates.
+Each of these cell therapy products is, under current regulations, regulated as a biologic, which requires a BLA.